Financial management and controls policy

 1.1 Financial records will be kept so that Sherburn in Elmet Community Trust can:

-Meet its legal and other obligations: e.g. Charities Acts, HMRC, Customs & Excise, Companies Act, Common Law
+- Meet its legal and other obligations: e.g. Charities Acts, HMRC, Companies Act, Common Law

-A cash book analysing all the transactions in the organisation’s bank account(s)
+A spreadsheet analysing all the transactions in the organisation’s bank account(s)

 1.3 The financial year for Sherburn in Elmet Community Trust will end on 31 March.

-1.4 Accounts will be drawn up after each financial year within three months of the end of the year and presented to the next Annual General Meeting (AGM).
+1.4 Accounts will be drawn up after each financial year within one month of the end of the year and presented to the next Annual General Meeting (AGM) usually held in November when the audited accounts are available.

 1.5 Before the start of each financial year, the Trust Board will approve a budgeted income and expenditure account for the following year.

 1.6.
-A financial report comparing actual income and expenditure with the budget will be presented to the Trust Board at every committee meeting and on a monthly basis to both the Chair and the Treasurer.
+A financial report comparing actual income and expenditure with the budget will be prepared by the Treasurer and presented to the Trust Board on a monthly basis.

 1.7.
 The AGM will appoint an appropriately qualified auditor/ independent examiner to audit/ examine the accounts for presentation at the next AGM.

-2.1 Sherburn in Elmet Community Trust will bank with the National Westminster at its Tadcaster branch where the accounts will be held in the name of Sherburn in Elmet Community Trust.
+2.1 Sherburn in Elmet Community Trust banks with the National Westminster where the accounts will be held in the name of Sherburn in Elmet Community Trust.
 The following accounts will be maintained: current and business, reserve, and any other project accounts as agreed and approved by the Trust Board.
+There are two bank accounts – one for the Old Girls’ School Community Centre and one for Library and General

 2.2 The bank mandate (list of people who can sign cheques on the organisation’s behalf) will always be approved and minuted by the Trust Board, as will all changes to it.

-2.3 Sherburn in Elmet Community Trust will require the bank to provide statements every month and these will be reconciled with the cash book every month and the Treasurer will spot check that this reconciliation has been done at least twice a year, and sign the cash book.
+2.3 Sherburn in Elmet Community Trust will require the bank to provide statements every month and these will be reconciled with the cash book every month.

 2.4 Sherburn in Elmet Community Trust will not use any other bank or financial institution or use overdraft facilities or invest speculatively unless authorised, approved and minuted by the Trust Board.